Research In Motion Limited, now doing business as BlackBerry, shipped about 1 million BlackBerry Z10 smartphones during its fiscal fourth quarter.

 It had about 76 million subscribers, compared to 79 million during the previous quarter.

-While the announcement of the first shipment figures for the Z10 is a momentous occasion for the company, as BlackBerry tries to claw its way back in the smartphone market, it is too early to draw any major conclusions from the figures, according to analysts.
+The announcement of the first shipment figures for the Z10 is a momentous occasion for the company, as BlackBerry tries to claw its way back in the smartphone market, it is too early to draw any major conclusions from the figures, according to analysts.
 That's in part because the BlackBerry Z10 just went on sale in the U.S. last Friday.

 "The Z10 hasn't been on the market for the full quarter, first of all.
 Second of all, and more significantly, the U.S. launch isn't reflected in the results.
 Also, the Z10 is just one in what will be a long line of products in 2013," said Geoff Blaber, who leads mobile device software research at CCS Insight.